kibrom-z/Image-detection/Readme.md

 python classify_dataset.py --min-face-size 80 80 --scale-factor 1.1 --min-neighbors 5
 ```

-Troubleshooting
+## Troubleshooting

-Problem: "Haar Cascade file not found"
+### Issue: "Haar Cascade file not found"

-**Solution**: This functionality is available in OpenCV.
-When done manually, one needs to make sure of the right path to the cascade.
+- **Solution**: The default cascade is included with OpenCV.
+If using a custom cascade, ensure the path is correct.

-### Problem: Poor detection accuracy
+### Issue: Poor detection accuracy

-- **Solution**: Use the `scale_factor` value between 1.05 to 1.3 and `min_neighbors` value between 3
+- **Solution**: Adjust `scale_factor` (try 1.05-1.3) and `min_neighbors` (try 3-7).
+Ensure good lighting in images.

-### Problem: Webcam not working
+### Issue: Webcam not working

-- **Solution**: Try different camera numbers (0, 1, 2, etc.) to see if camera permissions are working.
+- **Solution**: Check camera permissions and try different camera indices (0, 1, 2, etc.).

-Problem:  Video processing takes too long
+### Issue: Video processing is slow
-In many systems

-**Solution**: Use a larger `min_size` to ignore smaller faces or decrease video resolution.
+- **Solution**: Increase `min_size` to skip smaller faces, or reduce video resolution.

-Requirements
+## Requirements

-	Python 3.7
+- Python 3.7+
-	OpenCV 4.8.0+
+- OpenCV 4.8.0+
-	NumPy 1.24.0+
+- NumPy 1.24.0+

-License
+## License

+This project is open source and available for educational purposes.

+## Contributing

-This project is open source.
-It can be used for educational purposes. # Contributing Feel free to report bugs, fork the repository and make pull requests for any kind of improvement. ## Acknowledgments
+Feel free to submit issues, fork the repository, and create pull requests for any improvements.

+## Acknowledgments

- Enviro: Constructed using OpenCV's Haar Cascade - Employing the pre-defined frontal face cascade in OpenCV.
+- Built with OpenCV's Haar Cascade classifier
+- Uses the default frontal face cascade included with OpenCV